6110-sp25/6110-sp25.github.io/_pages/syllabus.md

 ### Weekly Check-ins

 In an effort to ensure your project stays on track, your team should submit a short weekly check-in on [Gradescope][gradescope].
-We will provide a weekly "mini-quiz" with solutions for practice only.
+We will provide a weekly "mini-quiz" graded for completion only.
 They are useful for checking your understanding of the lecture material and also serve as good preparation material for the quizzes.

 ### Quizzes